KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

   <tr>
     <td>Android Loader</td>
     <td>The loader designed to work primarily for the Android OS.
-        This is generated from a different code base than the desktop loader.
+        This is generated from a different code base than the Khronos loader.
         But, in all important aspects, it should be functionally equivalent.
     </td>
   </tr>
   <tr>
-    <td>Desktop Loader</td>
+    <td>Khronos Loader</td>
-    <td>The loader designed to work on Windows, Linux and macOS.
+    <td>The loader released by Khronos and currently designed to work primarily
+        on Windows, Linux, macOS, Stadia, and Fuchsia.
         This is generated from a different
         <a href="https://github.com/KhronosGroup/Vulkan-Loader">code base</a>
         than the Android loader.